Martin is a Los Angeles filmmaker and photographer currently based in Paris.

 He also created and executive produced MTV's FEAR, the first supernatural reality show and the first to have contestants film themselves.
 The visual style Martin gave FEAR became the template for all supernatural reality show that followed and inspired feature films and video games.
-The Director's Guild of America showcased his music video as an example of cutting-edge low-budget film making, while Panasonic showcased the web pilot he directed, WaterSigns, at the National Association of Broadcaster's convention.
+The Director's Guild of America showcased his music video as an example of cutting-edge film making, while Panasonic showcased the web pilot he directed, WaterSigns, at the National Association of Broadcaster's convention.
 He is a member of the Directors Guild of America and Writers Guild of America.

 In recent years, he fell in love with the art of photography by shooting campaigns and editorials for an international clientele.
 His prints were shown in New York galleries.